About Matthew Swift

 As Director, I choose the art I offer, and I advise art collectors, corporate clients, and design professionals in matters of acquiring, displaying, and owning art.

 My training is in art criticism.
-As a student, professor, and then gallery director, I have spent most of the last thirty years of my life thinking about art and in dialogue about art with artists, scholars, students, friends, clients, and the public.
+As a student, professor, and then gallery director, I have spent most of the last thirty years of my life thinking about art and in dialogue about art with artists, scholars, students, friends, colleagues, clients, and the public.

 My goal as a gallery director is to create a space and to nurture a mindset for gallery patrons which encourages a sense of discovery and a powerful, direct experience with art.
 When a collector has developed a focus for their next acquisition, I aim to make the process of selection clear, efficient, and responsive to their interests and requirements.